eskayML/vybeScope/README.md

    Some optional env parameters you could also include are

    ```
-   WHALE_ALERT_INTERVAL_SECONDS = 120
+   WHALE_ALERT_INTERVAL_SECONDS = 60
-   # not adding this env variable leaves the default value in the code at 120 (2 minutes)
+   # not adding this env variable leaves the default value in the code at 60 (1 minute)

-   WALLET_TRACKING_INTERVAL_SECONDS = 120
+   WALLET_TRACKING_INTERVAL_SECONDS = 60
-   # likewise not adding this env variable leaves the default value as 120 (2 minutes)
+   # likewise not adding this env variable leaves the default value as 60 (1 minute)
    ```

 4. Start the bot: